Simran-B/simran-b.github.io/blog/_posts/2020-02-23-escaping-question-mark-in-powershell.md

 ---
+layout: post
+title: Escaping a literal question mark in PowerShell
+description: It isn't as straightforward as you may think for cmdlets which support wildcards
+#categories: [PowerShell, Scripting] -- ends up in URL!
 tags:
-- powershell
+  - PowerShell
   - wildcards
   - escaping
 ---
-# Escaping a literal question mark in PowerShell

 I came across some PowerShell code like `Get-Process | ?{ $_.ProcessName -Match "^ex.*" }` but didn't know what `?{ … }` does.
 I only knew `%{ … }`, which is the
 shorthand notation of a `For-Each` where `$_` refers to the current element.